 Former personal secretary and spokesman Mullah Omar (1998)

 Government Official during Taliban Regime in the Ministry of Foreign Affairs

 Mullah Mohammad Syed Tayyab Agha Popolzai Tayyeb Agha was born 1976 in Jelahor (a.k.a.
-Jelawur) village of Kandahar’s Arghandab district sometime around 1976, to a prominent religious family from the Naser tribe.
-His father, Mawlawi Sadozai, was one of Kandahar’s leading ulema, with a large religious following and a network of madrassas, who at one point even provided instruction to a young Mulla Omar.
+Jelawur) village of Kandahar’s Arghandab district.
+His father, Mawlawi Sadozai Sahib, was one of Kandahar’s leading ulema, with a large religious following and a network of madrassas, who at one point even provided instruction to a young Mulla Omar.
 Tayeb received his primary education in Quetta, the capital of Pakistan’s southwestern Balochistan province, before joining a seminary.